Noahpinion Defense of Elon Musk is Logical Fallacy Bingo

 4. Appeal to Authority

-This is a strange one because IQ is injected into conversations by defenders of Musk (a Red Herring).
-The biographer says he finds no evidence of IQ tests, but judging performance it’s 100.
-That’s right an IQ of 100 is provided by a biographer of Elon Musk.
-Somehow Noah decides he can fight this on the premise of SAT scores from decades ago, selective quotes from friendly biographers and testimonials from business associates.
+This is a strange one for two reasons.
+First, authority is relevant if speaking within expertise.
+Second, IQ is injected into conversations by defenders of Musk (a Red Herring).
+So when Musk’s biographer, an actual authority, says he finds no evidence of IQ tests only a lot of evidence that it’s 100… that’s not some random voice.
+That’s an authority.
+Yet somehow Noah decides he can respond on this point by appealing to far lesser authorities if ones at all.
+He goes with SAT scores from decades ago, selective quotes from friendly biographers and testimonials from invested business associates.
 Marc Andreessen?
 That’s like asking Goebbels if Hitler tells the truth.
-None of these address the actual criticism about failed delivery and lack of accountability, which speak directly to the IQ score relevance.
-If Musk has an IQ over 100, why does he have to constantly tell lies and fail so badly at promises?
+None of these IQ points address the actual criticism about failed delivery and lack of accountability, which speak more realistically about someone’s intelligence.
+If Musk has an IQ over 100, why would he constantly tell lies and fail so badly at his promises?
 That’s not intelligent, it’s fraud.
-If you’re fooled by him, or made rich by his disasters, that doesn’t make him smarter.
+If you’re fooled by his advance fee fraud, or somehow made rich too by engaging and enabling in it, that doesn’t make him smarter.

 5. False Equivalence